Abdominal Aortic Aneurysm (AAA)

 Women are invited at various intervals by the Central Call Recall Screening Hub to make an appointment with their own GP.

 Men and women aged between 60 and 69 are automatically sent a bowel cancer screening kit through the post every 2 years.
 The kit comes with step-by-step instructions for completing the test at home and sending the samples to a laboratory for processing.
 Results are sent out within two weeks.

-Visit the NHS bowel cancer screening website for further advice and guidance on bowel cancer, the symptoms and treatment available.
+Visit the NHS bowel cancer screening programme website for further advice and guidance on bowel cancer, the symptoms and treatment available.

 The Guildford Bowel Screening Programme Hub invites patients every two years to do a home screening test.
 The screening kit is sent back to the hub to be screened.
 For any enquiries about the kit or the invitation, call 01483 409854.

 For all cancer screening, the NHS will automatically send an invitation letter to all eligible men and women who are registered with a GP.
 Therefore, it is very important that your GP has your correct name and address details and you must inform them if these change.